 Additional external risks that could adversely impact the markets in which we operate, our industry and our business include terrorism, armed conflict, labour or social unrest, criminal activity, regional and international hostilities and international responses to these hostilities, and disease, illness or health emergencies that affect local, national or international economies.
-Additionally, the potential impacts of continued climate change are unpredictable and natural disasters, sea-level rise, floods, droughts or other weather-related events present additional external risks.
-Each of these risks could negatively impact our operations, revenue and profitability.
+Additionally, the potential impacts of climate change are unpredictable and natural disasters, sea-level rise, floods, droughts or other weather-related events present additional external risks.
+Climate change risks can arise from physical risks (risks related to the physical effects of climate change) and transition risks (risks related to regulatory, legal, technological and market changes from a transition to a low-carbon economy) which may affect us or affect the financial viability of our clients leading to a reduction of demand and loss of business from such clients.
+Each of these risks could negatively impact our business, results of operation and financial condition.